 When we say the Anycubic Photon Mono 2 is the best entry-level 3D printer, it’s not because there’s anything low-quality about the results it delivers.
 Indeed, with an XY resolution of 51 microns, it may not be the most detailed 3D printer on the market, but it’s still pretty precise.

 Where the Anycubic Photon Mono really wins out, however, is in price, speed, and usability.
 It’s cheap, very simple to set up out of the box, and – because it uses an LCD screen to reflect UV light onto the resin (rather than just using a laser like the earliest SLA printers) – printing times are nice and short, each layer taking 1-2 seconds.

-One limitation with this 3D printer is a relatively low build volume.
+One limitation of this 3D printer is its relatively low build volume.
 You can’t go above a height of 165mm (6.5 inches), so, while the Anycubic Photon Mono is ideal for printing regular D&D minis, large-scale terrain and tanks may be a no-go.
-Still, if that’s not an issue for you, the Anycubic Photon Mono will do the job, and do it well – plus, at $199 / £147, it’s a blooming bargain.

 …Actually, you might.
 But you came to a guide for 3D printers for miniatures and wargaming and not for industrial 3D printers, so this is the highest quality you’re going to require, and we’re not going to enable you by showing you anything pricier.